Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Variational principles for the Helmholtz equation

-To prove the above result it suffices to establish (i); assuming (i), statements (ii) and (iii) follow from {the complex-version of the} Lax-Milgram theorem \cite[Chapter VII]{Dautray_Lions_v2_1988}.
-To this end, consider the sesquilinear form $\mathcal{A}$ defined by
+Statement (i) is precisely Theorem \ref{theorem_coerc_wbc}.
+Assuming this coercivity estimate, statement (ii) follows from the complex version of the Lax--Milgram theorem \cite[Chapter VII]{Dautray_Lions_v2_1988}.
+To this end, consider the sesquilinear form $\mathcal{A}_{\gamma,\, \C \, }$ defined by

-{This is linear in the first argument and antilinear in the second.
-It arises as the first variation of $\mathcal{E}_\gamma$.} We first notice that